Progressive Muslim vote: India

+Israel

 In Israel, most Arab parties are classified as left-leaning.
 Of the Joint List, the major coalition of Arab parties, its members are classified as left-wing; Balad, Hadash and Ta'al with former member United Arab List being described as big tent, with some socially conservative and Islamist factions.
 In 2015, The Joint List received 82% of Arab Israeli support followed by social democratic Zionist Union with 22% and Likud with 15%.

+Australia

 In Australia, Muslims tend to vote for the centre-left Labor Party.
 Younger generations of Australian Muslims tend to also vote for the smaller left-wing parties, notable the Greens.